FlamJamCamCode/Crucible/foundations/24 nss.md

 ### 11.6 The End of Politics

 No more:
-- Voting for lesser evil
+- Voting for faux-representative or lesser evil; But every act becomes "your vote".
+Holistic Voting of Choices.
-- Forcing compromise on all
+- Forcing compromise on all or domination without escape.
-- Pretending unity exists
+- Pretending unity exists.
-- Revolution as only option
+- Revolution as only option.

 Instead:
 - Choose your sovereignty
-- Build your vision
+- Build your vision with hyper empowerment to find those others also willing your vision; While fundamentally of the same fabric or composition; daemon.
 - Rally others or join another
-- Natural evolution of governance
+- Natural evolution of governance.
+- The "International" becomes a million "Fractally Sovereign Triad"/Nest interrelation and deal-making.
+Nest runs as hard law vertical inheritance.
+Whereas lateral and very dynamic agreements run as "intergovernmental law making" in "dynamics of the world meta-gaming" (More on this for another time.).

 ---